semiprofessionaldevelopment/python-light-scripts/README.md

 Knowledge of Git & Repo managmenet. (ie. Do I have the right abstraction of information?
 Should there be a branch for each component and/or use case?
 Is a git branch intended to be the feature or the suite?)

 ### Next Step:
-- [ ] Expand use cases to include fun colours and applications such as video flash, key light, or colour splash wall options.
+- [ ] Expand use cases to include colours and applications such as desk RGB, video flash, key light, or colour splash wall options.
-- [ ] Add [Squid Combo Pack](https://gpiozero.readthedocs.io/en/stable/) by [Monk Makes](http://www.monkmakes.com/squid_combo.html) using GPIOZERO.
+- [x] Add [Squid Combo Pack](https://gpiozero.readthedocs.io/en/stable/) by [Monk Makes](http://www.monkmakes.com/squid_combo.html) using GPIOZERO.
-- [ ] For unicornhathd add option to adjust brightness.
+- [ ] Add option to adjust brightness for squid and unicornhathd

 ---